seanpmaxwell/Trool/README.md

 // mention that if a spreadsheet import and code import have the same name.
 The spreadsheet will override the code import

-// mention that it's not a good practice to set strings in directly to the spreadsheet and should
-// use a constants class.
-This prevents Product Owners from inputing bad values into the spreadsheet.
 // a fact must have a getter and a setter to be modified
 // mention that double periods don't work like obj.key.key on single ones
 // Tell users to only use letters and numbers when setting up imports